haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 haddock3-score path/to/complex.pdb
 ```

-This CLI can take optional parameters using the `-p` flag, where the user can provide the set of parameter and values to tune the weights of the Haddock scoring function.
+This CLI can take optional parameters using the `-p` flag, where the user can provide the set of parameters and values to tune the weights of the Haddock scoring function.
 Be aware that only parameters available for the `emscoring` module are accepted.

 To tune the haddock3 scoring function weights, there are basically only 5 parameters to be tuned.